awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-loggingconfiguration.md

 # AWS::WAFv2::LoggingConfiguration<a name="aws-resource-wafv2-loggingconfiguration"></a>

-Defines an association between Amazon Kinesis Data Firehose destinations and a web ACL resource, for logging from AWS WAF\.
+Defines an association between logging destinations and a web ACL resource, for logging from AWS WAF\.
 As part of the association, you can specify parts of the standard logging fields to keep out of the logs and you can specify filters so that you log only a subset of the logging records\.

+For information about configuring web ACL logging destinations, see [Logging web ACL traffic information](https://docs.aws.amazon.com/waf/latest/developerguide/logging.html) in the * AWS WAF Developer Guide*\.

 ## Syntax<a name="aws-resource-wafv2-loggingconfiguration-syntax"></a>